-Health monitoring has been used to model failure rates and, in a reactive manner, to determine checkpoint intervals [6], [7].
+Health monitoring has been used to model failure rates and, in a reactive manner, to determine checkpoint intervals [7, 8].
 In this work, we venture beyond reactive schemes by promoting a proactive approach that migrates processes away from "unhealthy" nodes to healthy ones.
 Such a self-healing approach has the advantage that checkpoint frequencies can be reduced as sudden, unexpected faults should become the exception.

-C. Wang and F. Mueller are with the Department of Computer Science, North Carolina State University, Raleigh, NC, 27695, E-mail: mueller@cs.ncsu.edu; C. Engelmann and S. L. Scott are with the Computer Science and Mathematics Division, Oak Ridge National Laboratory, Oak Ridge, TN, 37831.

 This requires the availability of spare nodes, which is becoming common place in recent cluster acquisitions.
-We expect such spare nodes to become a commodity provided by job schedulers upon request.
+Current extensions of resource managers are considering (a) a pool of spare nodes as part of a job allocation request and (b) a shared pool of spare nodes between jobs [9].
+Nodes from any of these pools can be dynamically requested by a node's MPI daemon, which can then readily utilize our task interpositioning layer to replace a failed node with a spare in a transparent manner to the application.
+Contention for spare nodes is handled by MPI daemons on the spares that forward requests among each other using a dynamically reshaped radix tree for scalability [10].
+This approach is much easier to implement that any active or passive replication scheme as it, in contrast to replication, does not require additional messages prior to fault recovery.
+Furthermore, the number of spare nodes is typically a small constant while replication strategies may require two times the number of nodes for a given job [11].
 Our techniques also generalize to task sharing on a node should not enough spare nodes be available, yet the cost is reduced performance for tasks on such shared nodes.
-This may result in load imbalance between tasks systemwide resulting in decreased overall performance.
+This may result in load imbalance between tasks system-wide resulting in decreased overall performance.
 Such imbalance might be tolerable when faulty nodes can be brought back online quickly so that processes can migrate back to their original nodes.
+Other problem sources besides fail-stop node or link failures, such as silent data corruption, e.g., due to radiation-inflicted bit flips, are not considered by this work.

-The feasibility of health monitoring at various levels has recently been demonstrated for temperature-aware monitoring, e.g., by using ACPI [8], and, more generically, by critical-event prediction [9].
-Particularly in systems with thousands of processors, fault handling becomes imperative, yet approaches range from application-level and runtime-level to the level of OS schedulers [10], [11], [12], [13].
+The feasibility of health monitoring at various levels has recently been demonstrated for temperature-aware monitoring, e.g., by using ACPI [12], and, more generically, by critical-event prediction [13].
+Particularly in systems with thousands of processors, fault handling becomes imperative, yet approaches range from application-level and runtime-level to the level of OS schedulers [14, 15, 16, 17].
 These and other approaches differ from our work in that we promote live migration combined with health monitoring.

 Contributions: We have designed an automatic and transparent mechanism for proactive FT of arbitrary MPI applications.
-The implementation, while realized over LAM (Local Area Multicomputer)/MPI's C/R support [14] through Berkeley Labs C/R (BLCR) [15], is in its mechanisms applicable to any process-migration solution, e.g., the Open MPI FT mechanisms [16], [17].
+The implementation, while realized over LAM/MPI's C/R support [18] through Berkeley Labs C/R (BLCR) [19], is in its mechanisms applicable to any process-migration solution, e.g., the Open MPI FT mechanisms [20, 21].
 BLCR is an open source, system-level C/R implementation integrated with LAM/MPI via a callback function.
-The original LAM/MPI+BLCR combination [18] only provides reactive FT and requires a complete job restart from the last checkpoint including job resubmission in case of a node failure.
-Recent work enhances this capability with a job pause/continue mechanism that keeps an MPI job alive while a failed node is replaced by a spare node [19].
+The original LAM/MPI+BLCR combination [22] only provides reactive FT and requires a complete job restart from the last checkpoint including job resubmission in case of a node failure.
+Recent work enhances this capability with a job pause/continue mechanism that keeps an MPI job alive while a failed node is replaced by a spare node [23].
 Paused, healthy tasks are rolled back to and spare nodes proceed from the last checkpoint in a coordinated manner transparent to the application.